Skip to main content

 What is different about Employer Model Agencies (EMA)

-You share responsibilities with the agency to manage your workers.
-You choose who to hire and what they do.
+You share responsibilities with the agency.
+You will get the help you need to choose who to hire and what they do.
 The agency helps with paperwork and helps you be a good manager for your workers.
 Workers can provide hourly attendant care, skills training and relief care.

 If you choose an Employer Model Agency, you can expect: